freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

 ## Step 2: Attach body parts

-  - Lay the back and front parts with the good side up, tops facing eachother.
+  - Lay the back and front parts with the _good sides up_, tops facing eachother.
   - Lay the front part shoulders on top of the back part shoulders, aligning the notches on the left and right.
   - Baste or pin together.